Course - Biological Oceanography - BI8061

 Learning methods and activities

-Group term papers account for 20% and group presentations for 20% of the group work.
+Group work accounts for 40% of final grade.
 Lectures and seminars are integrated for each topic.

 Participation in all activities is mandatory.